Are you interested in MAKING A DIFFERENCE in Delaware by taking action on important social justice issues?

-Social Justice meetings are on the second Sunday of the month at 11:30 a.m. after coffee hour following Sunday service.
-The committee sponsors several ongoing events.
+Meetings are on the second Sunday of the month at 12:00 p.m. after the virtual coffee hour following the Sunday service.

 Legislative Advocacy – At times, the Social Justice committee will organize legislative advocacy actions at the State capital to support bills that align with UU values, such as reform of the criminal justice system.